Blaumeise03/eve-echoes-data/README.md

     plane_exploit (planetary production)
 ```

-Instructions on how to use it will follow, for now just make sure you have the following directory structure:
+Instructions on how to use it will follow, for now just make sure you have the following directory structure
+> Copy the required files/directory or the whole `staticdata` directory from `eve-echoes-tools`
 ```
 eve-echoes-data/ (this folder name doesn't matter)
     main.py and other stuff from this repo